hrshmistry/Video-Player/README.md

 # Music(Video/Audio) Player

+### How can play videos in Flutter?

+There is a library directly from the Flutter team simply called [video_player](https://pub.dev/packages/video_player).
+This library, however, is completely bare-bones.
+While it can play videos, it's up to you to add video playback controls and to style it.
+There is a better option which comes bundled with the UI as you'd expect both on Android and iOS - [Chewie.](https://pub.dev/packages/chewie) - Chewie uses the first-party video_player package behind the scenes.
+It only simplifies the process of video playback.

 <p float = "center">
   <img src="/ss/LiveMock.gif" height="600" width="330"  />
   <img src="/ss/mp1-Apple iPhone 7 Plus Gold [shadow].png" height="600" width="300" />
 </p>

-- ##How can play videos in Flutter?

-There is a library directly from the Flutter team simply called [video_player](https://pub.dev/packages/video_player).
-This library, however, is completely bare-bones.
-While it can play videos, it's up to you to add video playback controls and to style it.
-There is a better option which comes bundled with the UI as you'd expect both on Android and iOS - [Chewie.](https://pub.dev/packages/chewie)

 A few resources to get you started: